 •Add Advanced Filters: You can filter the report by managed system, custom attributes and ownership.

 When filtering by a custom attribute, vCommander retrieves the list of all VMs which existed in the location targeted by the report during the reporting period.
 Records for any VM for which there is no billing record are discarded.
 Then, records for any VMs that did not have the selected custom attribute applied on at least one of the following points in time are discarded:

 This means that it's possible for VMs with the filtering attribute applied on other dates to be excluded from the report.

 For more information on setting report options, see Running and Scheduling Reports.

-In the example shown in Part 2 of the VM Population Trending Report, costs were set up in the Configuration menu for allocated CPU and allocated memory.
+As shown below, costs were set up in the Configuration menu for allocated CPU and allocated memory.
 If you choose the Reserved option in Configuration > Costs > Resources, the charts and display that information.

 |A maximum of 1000 records is displayed in the VM Details section (not shown).
 To ensure that all details for the VMs are displayed, use the filters to report on a subset of your VMs.|